Cursor Keep Alive

 assess

 Cursor keep-alive is an HTTP API pattern for incremental results from long-running work (for example, a streaming RAG query) when you cannot rely on an open WebSocket.
-The name refers to an opaque cursor ID, not the Cursor IDE or cursor-agent.
-We rate it assess: reach for it when load balancers or WAFs block WebSockets; prefer simpler streaming when the network allows.
+We assess it under Technique in the garden.

 Summary